Gluesticks Blog

 mini pumpkin bundt cake on white plate

 I took a series of cake decorating classes years ago, and one of the biggest takeaways that I got from my instructor was that boxed cake mixes are the way to go 90% of the time.
 She shared several tips for doctoring up a cake mix to make it your own and I’ve found it super helpful over the years!
+Some add ins she recommended are butter (instead of oil), sour cream, pudding, and milk (instead of water).
+Cake mixes are such a great starting point and are fun to customize.

 These mini pumpkin bundt cakes are perfect for fall.
 Wouldn’t they be darling served at Thanksgiving?
 To make them we start with a spice cake mix.
 If you’d like to make your own cream cheese frosting, I’ll share the recipe that I use, but guess what?
 A tub of store-bought cream cheese frosting is JUST the right amount to frost 6 mini bundt cakes.
 You’re welcome.
-You can find our carrot version here.
-I doctor the boxed carrot cake mix up with sour cream and pudding.
-YUM.

 EASY Pumpkin Bundt Cakes